Tiamarth/Arc-for-Vivaldi/README.md

 ## Features:

 - When the current theme is set to apply accent color to window, remove Vivaldi's header gradient.
-- Dynamic 1px border around Vivaldi that persists even when Native Window is disabled in the settings.
+- 1px border around Vivaldi that persists even when Native Window is disabled in the settings.
 - Hide Vivaldi's built-in titlebar when GUI is hidden.
 - Use Arc's window buttons even when Native Window is disabled in the settings.
 - Make tab stack indicators Arc-blue, like running application indicators.